-I photographed these dress forms beside shelves of colorful thread on the second floor of three during a thunderstorm outside.
+I photographed these dress forms beside shelves of colorful threads on the second floor of three during a thunderstorm outside.
 Predictably, the water leaked through the building like a sieve through that holey roof above.
 It fell like rain in places inside, notably on this camera position!
 I was thoroughly soaked in the toxic brew as it passed through the floors, but I was determined…now or never, funk-water or not.
-This abandoned sewing factory reeked like a birdcage from lots of pigeons, and I felt the need to take bath in Clorox after this!
+This abandoned sewing factory reeked like a birdcage from lots of pigeons living inside, and I felt the need to take bath in Clorox after this!

 From the same session, you can see the companion view of this mannequin pair which features only one of these two sisters.
 It’s titled Vintage Couture.
 In the Abandoned Industrial gallery, there are also a few shots of the very disheveled and dusty factory foreman’s office that was only a few feet away.
 Here’s one titled The Maid’s Day Off.

 Location: Lansford, Carbon County, Pennsylvania.
-Image and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Don’t Go Away Mad #14496